randruc/Lazuli/doc/introduction.rst

 Lazuli is a preemptive real-time multitasking kernel targeting microcontrollers, or machines with constrained resources.
-It allow the microcontroller to run multiple independant tasks simultaneously, with some of them having hard real-time constraints.
+It allow the microcontroller to run multiple independent tasks simultaneously, with some of them having hard real-time constraints.
 Lazuli provides a "time slice" scheduler in order to respect deadlines constraints of the tasks running in the system.